-We were pleased to work with BIDMC's Ob/Gyn Department again in 2015 to design and compile their annual report.
-The final product reflects the unique qualities of the BIDMC Ob/Gyn Department and highlights the work of their talented clinicians.
+We were pleased to work with BIDMC's Ob/Gyn Department in 2014 and 2015 to design and compile their annual report.
+The final reports reflected the unique qualities of the BIDMC Ob/Gyn Department and highlighted the work of their talented clinicians.

 When Afaxys created a new division to produce generic oral contraceptives, they set their sights on making sure that uninsured or underinsured women had open access to inexpensive birth control.
 With our strong history in women’s health, JA was brought in to create corporate awareness, branding, and promotional materials to more fully introduce Afaxys Pharmaceuticals and their mission to safety net providers.
 We created corporate identity guidelines, printed brochures, exhibit materials, online and print ads for medical journals, and product formulary kits, all to build the Afaxys Pharmaceuticals brand.

 Covidien Biosurgery asked JA to assist with engaging surgeons to educate their peers about Covidien’s adhesion barrier products.
 Knowing most physicians are interested in sharing and hearing about relevant cases, JA developed printed case reports featuring surgical cases in which Covidien’s products helped improve patient outcomes.
 We also created an online portal, SurgiPeer, where surgeons could submit their own cases.
 JA provided editorial assistance with each case submitted through the portal, worked directly with the author to select the best images to accompany the text, then pulled all elements together to produce a cohesive, educational, and insightful printed case.